-$^{^{22}}$ As mentioned in lectures this is a terrible idea: the binary form of n, namely $1.75 \stackrel{\text{zeros}}{\dots} 101011 \stackrel{72}{\dots} 11011101$ makes the factors easily guessable.
+&lt;sup>22As mentioned in lectures this is a terrible idea: the binary form of n, namely $1^{75}$ error 101011 72 zeros 11011101 makes the factors easily guessable.

 Extra: Post-quantum cryptography.
-Computers operate on the bits $\{0,1\}$, and binary words made up of these bits.
+Computers operate on the bits $\{0, 1\}$ , and binary words made up of these bits.
 Quantum computers operate instead on qubits: a typical qubit is a 'superposition' of 0 and 1.
 For example, in the standard notation, $|0\rangle + |1\rangle$ is a qubit that, when measured, is equally likely to collapse to each of the classical bits 0 and 1.
-Two entangled qubits are the quantum analogue of a classical binary word in \mathbb{F}2^2 .
+Two entangled qubits are the quantum analogue of a classical binary word in $\mathbb{F}2^2$ .

 In theory, quantum computers can perform some computations far more quickly than classical computers.
 In particular, using Shor's Algorithm, a quantum computer can quickly find the order of elements in abelian groups.
 This gives a way to factor n, similar to the attack just seen.
-However to factor a 2048 bit RSA number n into its two primes p and q requires a quantum computer with at least 2048 qubits.
+It also makes the Discrete Logaithm Problem very easy to solve.
+However to factor a 2048 bit RSA number n into its two primes p and qrequires a quantum computer with at least 2048 qubits.
 In March 2018, Google reportedly tested a quantum processor with 72 qubits.
 There is an ongoing debate over whether large scale quantum computing is feasible: it is possible we will find out within our lifetimes.